-Their difficulty with red means that similar hues such as yellow, orange, and pink aren’t as attractive for them either.
+Their difficulty with red means that similar hues, such as yellow, orange, and pink, aren’t as attractive to them either.
 Therefore, these colors will attract the fewest bugs—most of the time.

 Research and evidence related to how bugs see color is currently limited.
 I’m sure we’ll be seeing more in the years to come, though.